View INSTANT Quotes

 Annual reset means that each year’s interest credits are locked in on the Index Crediting Date, and a new starting point is determined.

-The interest credits can’t be taken away due to negative index performance.
+The interest credits can’t be lost due to negative index performance.
 They will participate in future growth, giving your policy the advantage of compounding interest in future years.

 In the example above, let’s assume that the S&P index is trading at 3600 on December 31.
 That is 400 points lower than where we started on January 1.
 Instead of losing 10% from your account, you lose 0%, and your new starting value on January 1 is now 3600.

 This is the beauty of the annual reset.
-You do not have to wait until the S&P value is above 4000 to share in any gains.
-Now in one year, on December 31, the value of the S&P is measured, and interest credits are calculated again.
+You do not have to wait until the S&P value exceeds 4000 to share in any gains.
+In one year, on December 31, the value of the S&P is measured, and your IUL gain is calculated again.
+If the value of the S&P is above 3600, your IUL value increases.

 IUL Caps Explained